 Filed under: Culture and Government and News & Politics and Religion

-Both the quote and the photo are courtesy of the same White House, seven years apart.
+Both the quote and photo are courtesy of the same man in the White House, seven years apart.

 Interpret it as you will.
 I see freedom of religion and freedom of speech on display.
 Let’s hope both First Amendment values are equally welcome in the America of the future.

 Filed under: Government and News & Politics and Photography and Religion

 You may think it’s impossible to forget how to ride a bike, but this video proves otherwise.
 It is an amazing demonstration of how the brain works.
 I don’t quite understand it — but that makes it even more amazing.